anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 }
 ```

 The above proposal type exists in order to determine *whether* a new PGF council will be elected.
 In order for a new PGF council to be elected (and hence halting the previous council's power), $\frac{1}{3}$ of validating power must vote on the `PgfProposal`.
-Once this condition has been met, [approval voting](https://en.wikipedia.org/wiki/Approval_voting#:~:text=Approval%20voting%20allows%20voters%20to,consider%20to%20be%20reasonable%20choices.) is employed in order to elect the new PGF council.
+[Approval voting](https://en.wikipedia.org/wiki/Approval_voting#:~:text=Approval%20voting%20allows%20voters%20to,consider%20to%20be%20reasonable%20choices.) is employed in order to elect the new PGF council, *whilst* the `PgfProposal` is active.
 In other words, voters may vote for multiple PGF councils, and the council with the greatest proportion of votes will be elected.

+See the example below for more detail, as it may serve as the best medium for explaining the mechanism.

 ### Constructing the council
 All valid PGF councils will be established multisignature account addresses.
 These must be created by the intdended parties that wish to create a council.
 The council will therefore have the discretion to decide what threshold will be required for their multisig (i.e the "k" in the "k out of n").